[Article has been updated on 2 December 2021]

 A SPAC is a shell company that raises funds to acquire a private company with the purpose of taking it public, allowing such targets to sidestep a traditional IPO.

-Recently, the performance of SPACs has faltered in the market, putting extra pressure on blank-check firms trying to woo startups that are becoming wary of the IPO process.
+Middle of this year, the performance of SPACs faltered in the market, putting extra pressure on blank-check firms trying to woo startups that are becoming wary of the IPO process.

 “SPACs as a vehicle is clearly here to stay.
 Long-term investors tend to spend more time on understanding the risks, but also see the value in companies such as Grab,” Michael said.

-Grab’s SPAC delay will be to the tech firm’s advantage
+Grab’s SPAC delay to the tech firm’s advantage

-Rumours around Grab’s SPAC IPO had been downplayed by the market recently, said Ashley Huo analyst at DailyFX.
+Rumours around Grab’s SPAC IPO had been downplayed by the market, said Ashley Huo analyst at DailyFX.

 However, she reckoned that the sentiment of the stock would stay pretty much the same as in the first quarter of 2021, when they reached a record high proceed within just a quarter.